TheThingsNetwork/lorawan-stack/doc/content/reference/configuration/the-things-stack.md

 ## Interoperability Options

-The Things Stack supports interoperability according to LoRaWAN Backend Interfaces specification.
+{{% tts %}} supports interoperability according to LoRaWAN Backend Interfaces specification.
 The following options are used to configure the server for this.

 - `interop.listen-tls`: Address for the interop server to listen on